Community Life Standards Policy

 Investigation reports are confidential and, in some cases privileged, and will not be disclosed to Complainants or Respondents.

 5.4 Following a Formal Investigation, the Senior Officer will review the investigation report and determine what corrective measures and/or Sanctions may or may not be required.
-Where a Decision may differ materially from the conclusions and recommendations in an investigation report, it should be reviewed with at least one other uninvolved and sufficiently experienced staff or faculty member of Ambrose (i.e. a Dean, a VP, the Director of Community Life or a member of the Sexual Violence Team).
+Where a Decision may differ materially from the conclusions and recommendations in an investigation report, it should be reviewed with at least one other uninvolved and sufficiently experienced staff or faculty member of Ambrose (i.e. a Dean, a VP, the Director of Community Life or a member of the Gender-Based and Sexual Violence Team).
 Further investigation should also be considered.
 Where the proposed Decision continues to differ materially from the conclusions and recommendations in the investigation report, the rationale for the decisions must be documented.

 5.5 The Decision shall be provided to the Respondent, in writing if Sanctions are being applied.